Guseyn/cutie-set/README.md

-# cutie-set
+# cutie-utils
-Async object that represents set of representations of async objects.
+Util objects(with no util methods) for async compositions.